Aetherinox/proteus-app-manager/libraries/conky/README.md

 This is due to ZorinOS 16 running Glibc `2.31`.
 The only safe solution is to wait until Zorin 17 releases.
 Glibc is a system-wide library, and attempting to build your own upgraded package can result in bricking your operating system.

-Use the versions of Conky provided in the Zorin App Manager for now.
+Use the versions of Conky provided in the Proteus App Manager for now.